-Stuttering Treatment
+Stuttering treatment

-1) Stuttering treatment mindset - red flag
+Stuttering treatment mindset - red flag

-I sometimes see comments in the Facebook groups and forums people make about how they bought a very expensive stuttering treatment promising total cure in several days.
-"We'll teach you how to pronounce and say it right or we need just to remove something in your mind, the obsession, we'll increase the confidence, etc. We know how to do it."
+I sometimes see comments in Facebook groups and forums from people who bought a very expensive stuttering treatment that promised a total cure in just a few days.
+Things like: 'We’ll teach you how to pronounce and say it right,' or 'We just need to remove something in your mind—your obsession,' or 'We’ll boost your confidence.
+We know how to do it.

-And people say, "At first it helped but then all my stuttering came back."
+And people say, 'At first, it helped, but then all my stuttering came back.'

 There is one critical thing that is missing and that we want to add to our speaking exercises.

-2) The one thing we want to add
+The one thing we want to add

 They all stuttered but they found a way to get free from stuttering.
 They regularly present themselves to the world, they regularly get to that feeling of interacting with the world.
 This is the one thing that is outside the conventional speech therapy and that is overlooked mostly by the "gurus and experts" who promise those cures in a matter of days.